 Patients fund osteopathy treatment privately.
 You don't need to be referred by your GP to see an osteopath.

-If you have private health insurance, Matt is registered with all leading companies.
+If you have private health insurance, Matt is registered with leading companies (except AXA PPP).
+You can redeem the fee with emailed invoices that you can forward onto your health provider.

 Only people registered with the General Osteopathic Council (GOsC) are allowed to practise as or call themselves osteopaths.
 You can find Matt Butcher on the GOsC website: